 The Station maintains its cash and cash equivalents in bank deposit accounts.
 These accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000 per financial institution for each category of legal ownership.
+At September 30, 2021, the Station's uninsured cash and cash equivalent balances totaled \$2,123,907.
 At September 30, 2020, there were no uninsured cash amounts.
-At September 30, 2019, the Station's uninsured cash and cash equivalent balances totaled \$909,160.
 For investments held by a broker who is a member of the Securities Investor Protection Corporation, the cash equivalents and securities are insured up to \$500,000 in the event the brokerage firm goes out of business.
 The Station has not experienced any losses on these accounts, and management believes the Station is not exposed to any significant risk on cash accounts.